-Even if you use all our strategies that we teach here at Child Care Marketing Solutions, it can take anywhere between 6 to 18 months to fill a 200 child school.
+Even if you use all our strategies that we teach here at The Child Care Success Company , it can take anywhere between 6 to 18 months to fill a 200 child school.
 Remember you have competition, your market and marketing to consider as well.
 One of our clients Paul Huff ( listen to his story on our blog) got lucky and he filled his school really fast.
 Your speed of cash flow or “how deep are your pockets” are 2 elements that can affect component #1, your financing.
 Building has many upsides, but speed of cash flow is certainly not one of them.

 #3 The Adaptability Process vs. Creating a Fresh Product